Our Path Forward, Together

 To support this vision, CPS is moving to organize our teaching and learning around broad domains of practice, Analytics & Enterprise Intelligence, Communications & Media, Global Social Enterprise, Healthcare & Biotechnology, Leadership & Project Management, Quality Assurance & Advanced Manufacturing, and Security & Enterprise Continuity, rather than into portfolios of discrete discipline-based programs.
 Domains are zones of interchange between the future of work and the research university, and domains will become the College’s platforms for realizing knowledge networks.
 Domains assemble knowledge and know-how from both traditional research university disciplines and industry practice to address the core challenges faced by enterprises of all kinds.
 Where an academic discipline has a “push” orientation towards the world—first develop fundamental knowledge from the ground up, and then push it out to address real-world challenges—a domain has a “pull” orientation, reaching into the university in order to connect people and solutions to practice.
 Domains enable CPS to rapidly develop and deploy learning experiences in agile, stackable, modular formats that are readily re-used and adapted for new contexts, new learners, and new employer partners.

 - Realize Northeastern’s first knowledge network on the foundation of CPS’s Graduate School of Education (GSE).
-Northeastern’s Graduate School of Education, the Lowell Institute School, the NExT program, the Center for the Future of Higher Education and Talent Strategy, Northeastern Center for the Advancement of Teaching and Learning through Research (CATLR) and Research Institute for Experiential Learning Science (RIELS), will collaborate as a virtual education school, with the aim of achieving international recognition as the world’s foremost education school in the arena of pre-K-to-gray experiential learning.
+Northeastern’s Graduate School of Education, the Lowell Institute School, the NExT program, the Center for the Future of Higher Education and Talent Strategy, and the Northeastern Center for the Advancement of Teaching and Learning through Research (CATLR) will collaborate as a virtual education school, with the aim of achieving international recognition as the world’s foremost education school in the arena of pre-K-to-gray experiential learning.
 Northeastern’s will be the only world-class education school that fully integrates research and practice on learning in formal school settings with learning that happens in and alongside the evolving 21st century workplace.

 The College will thread an interdisciplinary faculty of researchers in the sciences of experiential learning into a world-wide knowledge network of educational innovators who translate evolving knowledge into evidence-based, constantly renewed practice.
 Those innovators will include not only teachers in public and private school systems, but also those responsible for learning and training in other contexts, including corporate and organizational learning, nonprofits and community organizations.
 The knowledge network will take as its domain of discovery and practice learning whenever, wherever and however it occurs.
 NExT and GSE’s global reach, supported by Northeastern’s global system of campuses, will challenge educators and researchers to validate their assumptions and adapt their practices in diverse cultural contexts and for diverse populations.
 The network will foster reverse innovation in experiential learning, not just one-way distributions from a U.S. hub.
 It will forge collaborations with employer partners as well as with school systems of all kinds and levels throughout Northeastern’s global system.

-Update: NExT Network established and thriving with two convenings in 2018 and three in 2019 and scores of initiatives underway.
+Update: NExT Network established and thriving with multiple convenings on campus and online since 2018 and scores of initiatives underway, especially innovative responses to teaching challenges during the COVID-19 pandemic.

 - Develop similar knowledge networks in collaboration with other university research themes: security, health, sustainability and resilience.
 CPS networks complement Northeastern’s aspirations as a research university.
 They direct research findings into networks of leadership and application in order to discover and share the combinations of human, technological and information literacy that make the work of the research university actionable in culturally diverse contexts, meet real enterprise needs, and make professionals robot-proof in today’s fast-changing economy.

 The College is moving towards launching additional knowledge networks in areas of public demand and university expertise.
-The College has been approached by Northeastern’s NUPD to convene leaders in urban policing and eventually urban leadership more broadly, a domain of practice complementary to Northeastern’s research excellence in criminology, security and resilience, and will offer an initial experiential program for police leaders in summer 2018.
+The College has been approached by Northeastern’s NUPD to convene leaders in urban policing and eventually urban leadership more broadly, a domain of practice complementary to Northeastern’s research excellence in criminology, security and resilience.
 We are beginning a similar conversation on athletics leadership in higher education.

 - Evolve the CPS faculty and staff model towards long-term membership in a knowledge network.
 Our faculty and staff are increasingly recruited from industry and enterprises of all kinds in the world: some to stay with us in a second career, some to remain primarily based in industry, some to come and go.
 CPS will extend that model to offer professional exchanges that go both ways—from the College into industry and vice-versa.
 We will extend our recent success in recruiting highly visible, accomplished, industry-based professors of the practice in new regions, especially in the innovation corridors of the U.S. west coast.